AliKiyak/gameservice/README.md

 # Game service
 This is the micro service that handles all calls directly associated with the Game entity.
-It contain the standar GET, PUT, POST and delete methods.
+It contains the standard GET, PUT, POST and delete methods.
 It also contains different sorts of methods, e.g find a game by its id, find a game containing e certain string and etc.

 ## Context
 The Esports wiki allows you to find every bit of information about the games, teams, tournaments and players that are involved in Espors.
 You can look at them in detail, add, delete or even edit them.
 This way you can keep your own database about your favorite esports game / team.